Key Points

 Rule: This rule is only valid for final results, not intermediate values.

 Example: Cycle-time data for an application receipt to account opening process is as follows (in days): 4, 4, 3, 5, 1, 5.
 The mean of these values is 3.66666666…, and should be rounded to 3.7.
-Because the original data were whole numbers, we round the answer to the nearest tenth.
+Because the original data were whole numbers, we rounded the answer to the nearest tenth.

-Probability Data Round-off
+Probability Data Round-Off

-Rule: Either provide the exact fraction or decimal of the probability or round-off the final result to three significant digits.
+Rule: Either provide the exact fraction or decimal of the probability or round off the final result to three significant digits.

-Example: The probability of rolling a ‘4’ with a single die is 1/6 or 0.16666666…, which would be rounded-off to 0.167.
+Example: The probability of rolling a ‘4’ with a single die is 1/6 or 0.16666666…, which would be rounded off to 0.167.
 The probability of a coin landing on ‘tails’ is 1/2 or 0.5 – because 0.5 is an exact figure, it is not necessary to express it as 0.500.

-Sample Size Round-off
+Sample Size Round-Off

 Rule: When the calculated sample size is not a whole number, it should be rounded up to the next higher whole number.